nathanpao/accelviz/README.md

 - Events must have minimum duration of 1.0 seconds
 - Check that "Start Time of Motion Detected At:" and "Time of Stop Detected At:" are present
 - Verify timestamps are valid dates

+**Issue: Active/Idle percentages seem off**
+- "Idle" includes periods of steady-speed motion (no acceleration change detected)
+- Device-flagged events (pie chart) count only explicit start/stop triggers
+- Magnitude deviation (analytical stats) counts any detected acceleration change
+- These will rarely match — that's expected

 ---

 ## License

-MIT License - see LICENSE file for details
+MIT License — see LICENSE file for details

 ---

 ## Credits

 Created for accelerometer data analysis research at the University of Washington.
 Ported to JavaScript for browser-based accessibility by Nathan Pao for UW CREATE.

+For detailed analysis methodology, hardware constraints, and design decisions, see the [Analysis & Design Rationale document](https://docs.google.com/document/d/1RiwQZUqN_yzni_gGMT1-958Rf6r3m6kly21VlSQjOFU/edit?usp=sharing).